What is a Mock Audit?

 During the fieldwork phase, audit evidence is gathered by the auditor/s working methodically through the audit plan providing insight to an actual drawbacks, for example interviewing staff, managers and other stakeholders, reviewing relevant documents, printouts and data (including records of activities such as security log reviews), observing processes in action and checking system security configurations etc. Audit tests are performed to validate the evidence as it is gathered.
 Audit work papers are prepared, documenting the tests performed.

 The accumulated audit evidence is sorted out and filed, reviewed and examined in relation to the risks and control objectives.
 Sometimes additional analysis identifies gaps in the evidence or indicates the need for additional audit tests, in which case further analysis may be performed unless scheduled time and resources have been exhausted.
 However, we prioritize audit activities by risk, which implies that the most important areas should have been covered already.
-Detailed audit findings and analysis, sometimes with extracts from the supporting evidence in the audit files where this aides comprehension.
+Detailed audit findings and analysis, sometimes with extracts from the supporting evidence in the audit files where this aids comprehension.

 The audit conclusions and recommendations, perhaps initially presented as tentative proposals to be discussed with management and eventually incorporated as agreed action plans depending on standard practices.
 A formal statement by the auditors of any reservations, qualifications, scope limitations or other caveats with respect to the audit.